Mount Athabasca

-Mount Athabasca is located in the Columbia Icefield of Jasper National Park in Canada.
+Mount Athabasca is in the Columbia Icefield of Jasper National Park in Canada.
 The mountain was named in 1898 by J. Norman Collie, who made the first ascent on August 18 of that year.
 Athabasca is the Cree language name for "where there are reeds", which originally referred to Lake Athabasca.
 Mount Athabasca is unusual, in that water flows to the Pacific Ocean from the western slope, the Arctic Ocean from the northeastern slope, and to Hudson Bay from the southeastern slope.

 Routes

 There are several climbing routes, including: